damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   - *Logical AND/OR gates can be used to define concurrent or sequential functions.*
   - *Articulation of technical function can describe as input-output relationships transforming flows by using the functional modeling language in the format of the graph*

-#### *Example 1 of functional Graph*:
+#### *Example 1 and template of functional graph*:
-*Functional graph of the relationship between technical functions for maintaining of food quality by ADD-ONS of XYZ cargo based on the functional tree*
+*Functional graph of the relationship between technical functions for maintaining food quality by ADD-ONS of XYZ cargo based on the functional tree.
+This template can be used as a template to define the technical graph of your project/product.*

 #### *[Template of functional graph](https://app.diagrams.net/?libs=general;er#G1Vu8S5Zbqh19NMXCAXzxuCz5O-CRGU6Mm)*